SabaYahyaa/project7_nlp_TopicModeling/README.md

 nlp_Topic Modeling is a NLP application that uses LDA-MALLET (Latent Dirichlet allocation, Topic Modeling) and Xgboost to classify the topics of newspapers.

 ## Features:
-Dealing with news_data.json unnder the data folder.
+Dealing with news_data.json under the data folder.
 1. Preprocessed each text (document) using preprocessed_text.py (text cleaning)
 2. Create X (features) using Creating_X_TFIDF.py (applying TFIDF Vectorizing on document to create numerical features)
 3. Create y (label) for each document using LDA-MALLET.
 Each y is the dominated topic.